 The Pond is one of the Park’s masterpieces of engineering and technology.
 Designed to resemble a quiet woodland lake, it is actually lined with geosynthetic materials and filled with city water by subterranean pipes.
 Concrete shelves, constructed along the naturalistic shoreline, feature many plants and shrubs that contribute to the impression of a bucolic lagoon set deep in the woods.
 From the 1870s until 1924, visitors to the Pond could ride on swan boats, still a famous attraction at the Boston Public Garden.
 The Promontory is a rocky woodland slope that juts into the Pond.
 In 1934 it was renamed the Hallett Nature Sanctuary, set aside for wildlife and closed to the public.
 Tours of the Sanctuary are given in season by members of the Central Park Conservancy youth programs.

-Explore some of the Park's most exceptional and beloved landscapes on the Conservancy's new Tree Discovery Walks.
-Wander at your own pace through three scenic routes, selected and mapped by the Conservancy's Park experts, and expand your knowledge of the Park's trees along the way.
+Explore the Park's most exceptional and beloved landscapes on the Conservancy's Tree Discovery Walks.
+Wander at your own pace through six scenic routes, selected and mapped by the Conservancy, and expand your knowledge of the Park's trees along the way.
 See the Park as the experts do: a rich landscape where every tree and shrub has a unique name and identity.
+The Central Park Conservancy's Tree Discovery Walks feature between 75 and 100 trees each, which are marked with small black plaques affixed to the tree trunk or on a ground stand.
+The walks feature a combined total of 125 unique tree and shrub species, each with its own distinct and fascinating characteristics.

-The three walks have been selected to maximize arboreal diversity along routes that offer more than just trees.
-Visitors will also be guided through some of the Park's most celebrated destinations, including Strawberry Fields, Bethesda Fountain, Conservatory Water and the Great Lawn.
-The three walks are the East Side Zofnass Walk, located between 85th and 60th Streets on the Park's east side; the Great Lawn Walk, running east-to-west between 79th and 81st Streets; the Bethesda Walk, running east-to-west at 72nd Street; and the 59th Street Walk, running from West 59th to East 60th Streets.
-The walks feature a combined total of 125 unique tree and shrub species.
+The six walks have been selected to maximize arboreal diversity along routes that offer more than just trees.
+Visitors will also be self-guided through some of the Park's most celebrated destinations, including Strawberry Fields, Bethesda Fountain, Conservatory Water, the Great Lawn, The Pool and Conservatory Garden.

 Maps are available to download and print (PDF):